ozgurgunes/Sketch-Symbol-States/README.md

 ### Set Symbol State

-To apply a state to any instance of that symbol;
+To apply a state to selected symbols;

 * Go to ```Plugins > Symbol States > Set State``` or hit <kbd>Cmd</kbd>+<kbd>Ctrl</kbd>+<kbd>O</kbd>.
 * Choose a state in opening dialog window.